lsst-sqre/sqr-012/index.rst

 Memory Test
 -----------

-Every LSST test file includes the ``utilsTests.MemoryTestCase`` test for leaked resources in the C++ code.
+Every LSST test file includes the ``lsst.utils.tests.MemoryTestCase`` test for leaked resources in the C++ code.
-This is the final test run from within each file and it relies on the ``utilsTests.init()`` method being called before any of the tests start.
+This is the final test run from within each file and it relies on the ``lsst.utils.tests.init()`` method being called before any of the tests start.
 In the current system this reset occurs when ``suite()`` is called before being passed to the test runner.
 Pytest test discovery works by finding all the tests to be invoked first, and then running them so pytest must be configured to reset the memory leak counter before test classes are executed.
 This can be done by adding the following to the top of the test file: